Paris–Roubaix Femmes: Course

 The Paris–Roubaix Femmes course uses the same roads and cobbled sectors as the men's race – albeit over a shorter distance (around 145 km) – before finishing in the Roubaix Velodrome.
-Editions of the race have so far started in Denain, with 17 sectors of pavé totalling around 30 km in length.
+Editions of the race have so far started in Denain, with 17 to 20 sectors of pavé totalling around 30 km in length.
 These pavé sectors include the famed Carrefour de l'Arbre and the Mons-en-Pévèle – both ranked at "five stars" in difficulty.
 The course is maintained by Les Amis de Paris–Roubaix, a group of fans of the race formed in 1983.
 The forçats du pavé seek to keep the course safe for riders while maintaining its difficulty.

-As with the men's edition, the challenging course means that crashes and mechanical problems are common, with several riders suffering injuries – Annemiek van Vleuten broke her pubic bone in a crash during the inaugural edition of the race and Sanne Cant required facial stitches after a crash during the 2023 race.
+As with the men's edition, the challenging course means that crashes and mechanical problems are common, with several riders suffering injuries – Annemiek van Vleuten broke her pubic bone in a crash during the inaugural edition of the race, Sanne Cant required facial stitches after a crash during the 2023 race and Sigrid Haugset rode around 60 km to the finish with a fractured hip after a crash in the 2025 race.
 Cycling News noted in 2021 that "luck is always a factor at Paris–Roubaix [...] the rider who wins must have some good luck on her side to avoid the almost inevitable mechanicals and crashes across the pavè."

 Organisers noted they consider it "too dangerous" to include the five star cobbled sector Trouée d'Arenberg due to its proximity to the start in Denain, but they also noted that they "do not rule out that we will pass through ... in the future".